thatte-idli-kaal-soup/tiks-ultimate.in/data/rules-2023.md

 ### Game Duration

-Games will be 35 minutes long.
-Games in NCJ will usually go from 6:25 am to 7 am, and 7:05 am to 7:40 am.
+Games will be 50 minutes long - Soft cap at 45m & hard cap at 50m.
+Games will happen at BBFS (HAL) from 7:00 AM to 7:50 AM, and 8:00 AM to 8:50 AM.

 ### Time cap 7 on 7

-The time/hard cap occurs after 30 minutes of game time, if the target has not been reached.
+The time/soft cap occurs after 45 minutes of game time, if the target has not been reached.
 At the time cap, play continues till the completion of the current point.
 If no team has reached the target (9), one goal is added to the highest score to determine the time cap target.
-Play continues until one of the teams reaches this time cap target before hard stop (at 35min).\
+Play continues until one of the teams reaches this time cap target before hard stop (at 50min).\
 Hard Stop at 35 min, Team with the Highest Point Wins.

 In case of a tie at hardstop, the team with the highest non-goal points wins.
 (See section below on Points)